 - Improved emotional health, such as less anxiety and higher self esteem

 Most importantly, co-sleeping is convenient for most families.
-Instead of getting out of bed to check on or feed your baby every few hours, he or she is already right in bed with you.
+Instead of getting out of bed to check on or feed your baby every few hours, they're already in the parents' bed with you.
 This can lead to easier bedtimes and longer, sounder sleep for all.

-- On a sofa, waterbed, armchair, etc. as this increases the risk of SIDS by more than 60%.
+- On a sofa, waterbed, armchair, etc. as this increases the SIDS risk by more than 60%.
 Co-sleeping in your bed is advised over other furniture options.

-- If you or your partners are current smokers, even if neither of you smoke in bed or in the room.
+- If you or your partner are current smokers, even if neither of you smoke in bed or in the room.